 BFI Southbank screens classic, contemporary, avant garde and traditional films from around the world and much closer to home.
 Visitors can also browse hundreds of hours of film and TV from the BFI (British Film Institute) National Archive, check out the drop-in studio cinema, and shop for a range of films and books at the Filmstore.

-The Ritzy in Brixton is the UK's largest independent specialist cinema.
-It shows a mix of arthouse, mainstream and world movies on its five screens.
+The Ritzy in Brixton is one of the UK's largest specialist cinemas.
+Run by the Picturehouse group, it shows a mix of arthouse, mainstream and world movies on its five screens.
 Built in 1910, the Ritzy retains its unique proscenium arch, as well as a few stray cherubs, making it one of the most complete examples of London's early cinemas.

 The Tricycle's output reflects the diversity of its community in the London borough of Brent.
 In 2009, more than 40,000 young people visited to see films and plays, or to take part in workshops.
 As well as a theatre, the Tricycle houses a modern, 300-seater cinema, showing the best independent and arthouse films from around the world.